 Preparation is key to successfully following a meal plan.
 Over the last couple of years, I’ve transitioned my entire kitchen to be Paleo-friendly.
 I no longer have regular sugar or flour (much to my mom’s dismay), and instead have replaced them with healthy alternatives.
-I realize many of you may have some of these staples already in your cupboards, but just in case you don’t, I wanted to give you a list of some of the most common staples we’ll be using over the course of the challenge.
+I realize many of you may have some of these staples already in your cupboards, but just in case you don’t, I wanted to give you a list of some of the most common Paleo staples.
 Depending on where you live, you may not have access to “health food” stores (small town Montana girl here – I totally get it!), and may be needing to order some of these online.

 *These are all great flours to get at Trader Joe’s as well, if you have one locally.

-This is essentially a substitute for soy sauce, and something I use very often.
-If you use this link or click on the image above, you can get a FREE bottle with an order from Thrive Market.
+- Coconut aminos – This is essentially a substitute for soy sauce, and something I use very often.

 You’ll need a couple cans in the pantry, as well as a regular carton in the fridge.